 The number of community banks (those with less than $10 billion in assets) shrank 14% between 2010 and late 2014.
 Why have community banks been disappearing?
 The same reason that traditional taxi drivers have been struggling over the last few years.
 Disruption from technology enabled challengers.
-Even larger financial institutions need to be concerned with this disruption.
+Even larger financial institutions need to be concerned about the threat of disruption.
 They too are at risk of losing business to technology enabled challengers.

-These challengers follow a common archetype regardless of the industry.
+These competitors follow a standard archetype regardless of the industry.
 Technology enabled challengers look to provide a more convenient and frictionless experience to consumers by reimagining the industry-standard business model.
-Challengers are able to provide these improved experiences by leveraging consumer technology to provide convenient, low-cost solutions.
+Challengers can provide these improved experiences by leveraging consumer technology to provide convenient, low-cost solutions.
 Today we will examine how Uber disrupted the taxi industry, and why financial services are at risk of disruption.

 Uber: A Case Study